nrlab-CRUK/informCNA/README.md

   - [ichorCNA](https://github.com/broadinstitute/ichorCNA)
   - [Rascal](https://github.com/crukci-bioinformatics/rascal)

 By default, ichorCNA, ACE, and Rascal estimate TFs above 3%, 5%, and 20%, respectively.
-We recommend that users ensure the reference sample has an adequate TF before applying informCNA.
+Before applying informCNA, we recommend ensuring that the reference sample has a sufficient TF and contains detectable CNA segment(s) identifiable by any tumor-naïve assay.

 - **Query Sample:**
     The tumor fraction of the query sample can be calculated as: